Do you write donut or doughnut?

 I mean, can you go wrong with peanuts, chocolate, and banana?
 Not in my book.
 I’m willing to bet that you can’t each just one.
 And, if you take a look at the ingredients list, you don’t have to feel guilty about it either.
 After making my Snickers Macarons the other day, crushed peanuts have been on my mind!

 So, do these doughnuts taste like bakery doughnuts?
 Nope.
 I won’t lie to you.
-To be honest, they have a little banana bread flavor going on.
+To be honest, they have a little banana bread flavour going on.
 Some tips to make them taste more doughnutty?
 First, although it’s counter-intuitive, let them sit out.
-If you are serving them for breakfast the next day, let them sit out over night (maybe with just a paper towel or foil on top).
-When the moisture leaves, they have more of a cakey flavor.
-Also, don’t skimp on the nutmeg, even if you hate it — that’s what gives them that bakery flavor.
+If you are serving them for breakfast the next day, let them sit out overnight (maybe with just a paper towel or foil on top).
+When the moisture leaves, they have more of a cakey flavour.
+Also, don’t skimp on the nutmeg, even if you hate it — that’s what gives them that bakery flavour.

-I used both this recipe and this one to get the proportions right.
+I used both this Baked Elvis Donuts Recipe and this one to get the proportions right.
 And be sure to try my other doughnut recipe: Hard Apple Cider Doughnuts!

 1/2 of a large banana